 Your bosses keep you out of meetings and communications, making it impossible for you to complete your task.

-You've been passed over for a promotion or increase you believe you're entitled to.
+You've been passed over for a promotion or increase to which you believe you're entitled.

 Because of misleading claims or a lack of evidence, you're facing disciplinary action.